vegawidget/vegawidget/inst/shiny-demo/signal-set-get/readme.md

 This example shows how we can design a chart using Vega-Lite, then use Shiny to set a signal and retrieve its value from the chart.
-The example we show is a histogram with a Shiny input to control the bin-width; we communicate the bin-width to the chart using a [signal](https://vega.github.io/vega/docs/signals).
+This example shows a histogram with a Shiny input to control the bin-width; we communicate the bin-width to the chart using a [signal](https://vega.github.io/vega/docs/signals).

 The difference between using a signal and re-creating the chart in the `server()` function is that by using the signal, the chart is recalculated by Vega, in the client browser.
 Instead of communicating an entire chart-specification (including data) upon each change, Shiny has to communicate only a single number, the bin-width.